jonbnewman/mobx-store-provider/docs/api/useProvider.md

 In the code above, we pass `appStoreId` to `useProvider`.
 The `Provider` returned will work for that `identifier`.

-To access this `store` in another component you will then need to supply the [useStore](/api/useStore) hook with that same `identifier`.

 ```javascript
 // AppStore.js
 import { types } from "mobx-state-tree";